smithy-lang/smithy-ruby/seahorse/README.md

 #### HTTP 2
 Not yet supported.

+### Request and Response objects
+Seahorse includes request and response objects for protocols, such as `Seahorse::HTTP::Request` and `Seahorse::HTTP::Response`.
+These objects contain raw HTTP request and response information, such as a URL, headers, body, status, etc.

 ### XML and JSON Protocols
 Seahorse includes serialization and deserialization helpers for JSON and XML based protocols. `Seahorse::JSON` can be used to dump and load JSON strings and `Seahorse::XML` can be used to build XML strings and parse XML documents.

 ### Stubbing
-Seahorse includes a `Seahorse::Stubbing::Stubs` class that can holds stub data used by the client's `stub_responses` method, defined in `Seahorse::Stubbing::ClientStubs`.
+Seahorse includes a `Seahorse::Stubbing::Stubs` class that can hold stub data used by the client's `stub_responses` method.
+The `stub_responses` method is defined in the `Seahorse::Stubbing::ClientStubs` module.
+To support stubbing, generated SDK clients must include this module and include protocol specific stub classes which serialize stub data into a response.

 ### Errors
 Seahorse defines a base `Seahorse::ApiError` that can be inherited by protocol